IITDBGroup/ProvenanceWeek2021/t7-details.md

 ### More Information

-See the description of the [T7 Workshop on Provenance for Transparent Research]({{ site.baseurl }}/t7) for an overview of the workshop topics and format.
-We encourage everyone to [subscribe to the T7 mailing list](https://t7.tmcphillips.dev/) to learn when registration opens and to receive other updates by email.
+See the description of the [T7 Workshop on Provenance for Transparent Research]({{ site.baseurl }}/t7) for an overview of the workshop topics and format, and the <span style="text-decoration: underline">[T7 Workshop Agenda](https://t7.tmcphillips.dev/agenda)</span> for a detailed schedule.

+We encourage everyone to __<span style="text-decoration: underline">[subscribe to the T7 mailing list](https://t7.tmcphillips.dev/mailing-list)</span>__ to receive further updates about the workshop format, agenda, and schedule by email.

 Please contact [Tim McPhillips](mailto:tmcphill@illinois.edu) with any questions.